sequelize/doc/views/blog/posts/1372273199-the-future-of-sequelize.md

 ##### [FEATURE] Foreign key constraints

 It is now possible to define foreign keys to connect tables / models with each other.
-Also we can now define what should happen to the associated objects after a `delete` operation, etc. This is the way to do it:
+The following snippet connects the `Post` model with the `Author` model.

 ```js
 var Author = sequelize.define('author', { first_name: Sequelize.STRING })